TerribleDev/Git-CheatSheet/readme.md

-`git fetch --all` (fetch all changes from remote server) `git merge/rebase origin/BranchNameToMergeFrom` (merge in the changes from the remote branch)
+`git fetch --all` (fetch all changes from remote server) `git merge origin/BranchNameToMergeFrom` OR `git rebase origin/BranchNameToMergeFrom` (merge in the changes from the remote branch)

 ### Rebase or merge